Department of Justice Skips Reference Checks

 Department of Justice seal

-According to Lindy Kyzer at Clearance Jobs, "While a security clearance should demonstrate trustworthiness and honesty, and perhaps answer many questions concerning employee suitability for a position, it is not an adequate assessment of an employee's past work performance or qualifications, which the IG report noted."
+"While a security clearance should demonstrate trustworthiness and honesty, and perhaps answer many questions concerning employee suitability for a position, it is not an adequate assessment of an employee's past work performance or qualifications, which the IG report noted," according to Lindy Kyzer of Clearance Jobs.

-The Inspector General found that certain agencies and departments had been completely foregoing reference checks.
-Although the process of calling applicants' references can be arduous, it is widely considered a secure method of establishing whether or not an individual has the right combination of traits, ability, and knowledge an employer seeks.
+The inspector general found that certain agencies and departments had been completely forgoing reference checks.
+Although the process of calling applicants' references can be arduous, it is widely considered a secure method of establishing whether an individual has the right combination of traits, ability and knowledge an employer seeks.
 It is possible that this gap in the employment process is not due to simple oversight, but pressure to hire and a lack of adequate resources.
-According to Kyzer, "Yet with budgets more strapped than ever and hiring managers under continued pressure to fill competitive positions quickly, the value of a security clearance for those who possess one – is likely to rise."

 Story Continues